Blue Tongue Berries

 The absolutely unique part of this farm is its commitment to sustainability, a quality we feel much aligned with at Tahbilk.
 It is not only 100% off the grid running off a hybrid solar and wind power system – their house is constructed from straw bales!

-Now one of the best parts of this place, apart from keen supporters of the Nagambie Farmer’s Market located at Tahbilk Winery each month, you can stay with them all year round.
+Now one of the best parts of this place is that you can stay with them all year round.
 This venue is truly one of those at the top of our accommodation list.

 Their eco-farm stay is off the grid and located in two separate buildings.
 The first building, a bespoke straw bale building is passive heating and cooling and the second an original weatherboard house overlooking the farm.
 As you sit back and relax in your accommodation you will see a gorgeous view of the Tallarook Ranges, sweeping and breathtaking.